Canadian Society of Petroleum Geologists

-The Canadian Society of Petroleum Geologists (CSPG) is a professional geological society in Canada.
-The CSPG works to advance the science of geology, foster professional development of members and promote community awareness of the profession.
-The organization was founded on December 17, 1927 as the Alberta Society of Petroleum Geologists in Calgary and was modelled after the American Association of Petroleum Geologists.
+The Canadian Energy Geoscience Association (CEGA) is a professional geoscience society in Canada.
+CEGA works to advance the science of geology, foster professional development of members and promote community awareness of the profession.
+The organization was founded on December 17, 1927, as the Alberta Society of Petroleum Geologists in Calgary and was modelled after the American Association of Petroleum Geologists.
 It is based in Calgary, Alberta.

 History

-The society was founded in 1927 in Calgary, and was affiliated to the American Association of Petroleum Geologists on 1930.
+The society was founded in 1927 in Calgary, and was affiliated to the American Association of Petroleum Geologists in 1930.
 In the 1950s, the Saskatchewan Geological Society and the Edmonton Geological Society were affiliated to the ASPG.